autopulated/dynamodm/readme.md

 model instances created from this schema.

 ### JSON schema for Schemas
-Because DynamoDM uses the [dynamoDB Document client](https://github.com/aws/aws-sdk-js-v3/tree/main/lib/lib-dynamodb#aws-sdklib-dynamodb), native javascript types such as Arrays and Objects are converted to their DynamoDB types [in the same
+Because DynamoDM uses the [DynamoDB Document client](https://github.com/aws/aws-sdk-js-v3/tree/main/lib/lib-dynamodb#aws-sdklib-dynamodb), native javascript types such as Arrays and Objects are converted to their DynamoDB types [in the same